Article written by James Crawshaw, Tillmann Lang and Prof. Dr. Falko Paetzold.

 A further important characteristic of ESG-related sustainable investments is that they hardly ever have an impact on the real world.
 An ESG investment may not make the world more sustainable in a measurable way.
 Despite this, ESG investments are an important step in aligning the financial industry with the real world, for instance by considering the risks stemming from climate change in long-term investment decisions.

 Impact-generating investments go even further.
 They bring money to companies, projects or ideas that otherwise couldn’t exist or grow.
-That’s what we call “additional capital”.
-Additional capital becomes available, for instance, when you provide money for a specific project, e.g. for reforestation, or for the development or a new decarbonisation technology.
+That’s what we call additional capital.
+Additional capital becomes available, for instance, when you provide money for a specific project, e.g. for reforestation, or for the development of a new decarbonisation technology.
 Other prominent examples are startup investments or microfinance.

 Both impact-aligned and impact-generating investments consistently monitor and measure their impact.

 Inyova’s approach to impact investing

 Inyova was purpose-built to make impact investing possible for everyone.
 From the beginning, we have pushed boundaries to allow all people—and not just the big players—to make a difference.